ashwaynn/A-CTFplayer-s-Humble-Toolkit/1. REQchine-gun.py/README.md

   -w WORDLIST, --wordlist WORDLIST
                         A Wordlist containing the words to be used as replacements in the HTTP requests -p PATHLIST, --pathlist PATHLIST
-                        A Pathlist containing the paths of various wordlists to be used.
+                        Future Work: A Pathlist containing the paths of various wordlists to be used.
 The first wordlist would be used for the first target, the second wordlist for the second target and so on.
   -v, --verbose         For Verbose Output
 ```